Colappo/Simple-Calculator/README.md

 # Simple-Calculator

-✨ It's a simpl calculator.
+✨ It's a simple calculator.
 🍕 If you use this code, write in the comment "by Colappo" 🍕